Velko/AoC_2024/README.md

 Had been practicing a bit during the year on exercises from 2015, so I got some helper functions ready.
 On the other hand, Rust is not my everyday language, so my skills in it is a bit _rusty_ (not sure if pun intended).

+**SPOILER ALERT: Do not scroll down and read the rest of the README if you do not want to see spoilers**

 Day 1
 =====